 Inpatient/Residential Rehab Program

-Inpatient and residential treatment programs are live-in options that provide veterans with supervised therapy and individualized treatment plans to help them conquer their addiction.
+Our inpatient and our residential treatment program are live-in options that provide veterans with supervised therapy and individualized treatment plans to help them conquer their addiction.
 These programs can run from a few weeks to months and are often followed by outpatient treatment.
 Depending on the program, patients may be monitored by qualified treatment providers 24/7.

 Outpatient Rehab & Intensive Outpatient Programs